Master of Science (Computer Science)

 You will develop expertise in formal languages, the mathematical foundation of computability, and formal logic and systemic complexity, which may enhance your career prospects in a wide range of industry sectors, business and management.

-You must have a bachelor degree in science and have achieved competency in computer science or a related discipline to the level of second year tertiary study.
+- Recognised bachelor degree in science, with competency in computer science or a related discipline to the level of second year tertiary study.

 This course is two years full-time for applicants with a bachelor degree in science or one year full-time for applicants with honours or a postgraduate diploma.